boolean-uk/react-address-book-part-1/_assets/AddressBookStateModel.md

     "city": "testcity",
     "favouriteColour": "#caddea",
     "profileImage": "image url",
-    "id": "number id"

   }

 ```

-create a contact info list that displays the first and last name of each contact in the list.
+Create a contact info list that displays the first and last name of each contact in the list.
 Each contact has a link that will take the user to a page full of details about the contact.
-A user can also navigate to a page containing a Form for creating a new contact. when the information if filled in and the user submits the form. a new contact is created and added to the contact list.
+A user can also navigate to a page containing a Form for creating a new contact.
+When the information if filled in and the user submits the form.
+A new contact is created and added to the contact list.